Jak X: Combat Racing: Music

 The soundtrack for the game was composed primarily by Billy Howerdel of A Perfect Circle, with assistance from members of various other bands, including The Crystal Method, Limp Bizkit, Tool, The Offspring, Faith No More, Nine Inch Nails and Queens of the Stone Age (the game's intro sequence features songs from the latter, taken from their album Songs for the Deaf).
 The cutscene music was solely composed by Larry Hopkins.

 Reception

 Jak X: Combat Racing received "generally favorable reviews", according to review aggregator Metacritic.
-GameSpot gave the game 7.9/10 praising the game's graphics and online multiplayer system while criticizing the game's difficulty in certain modes.
-Eurogamer rated the title 7/10.
+GameSpot gave the game 7.9 out of 10 praising the game's graphics and online multiplayer system while criticizing the game's difficulty in certain modes.
+Eurogamer rated the title 7 out of 10.
 They were impressed by the game's sensation of speed, the variety provided by the different modes and the online functionality but thought it suffered from the occasional difficulty spike and "loose, floaty handling" of the vehicles.
-IGN thought that the game was "a nicely presented, well-rounded combat racer" which benefited from a strong storyline and multiple play modes which made it good value.
-It was given an 8/10 overall score.
+IGN thought that the game was "a nicely presented, well-rounded combat racer" which benefited from a strong storyline and multiple play modes which made it good value, and gave it an 8 out of 10 overall score.
 It was later added to the Sony's Greatest Hits section.